Malayalam literature: Evolution of Malayalam

 The western dialect of Old Tamil spoken in the southwestern Malabar Coast of India was known as Malanaattu Tamil/Malabar Tamil (Meaning the Tamil of the hilly region/the Tamil of Malabar) since the ancient Sangam period (300 BCE - 300 CE).
 Due to the geographical separation of the Malabar Coast from Tamil Nadu, and the presence of Western Ghats mountain ranges in between these two geographical regions, the dialect of Tamil spoken in the territory of the western Malabar Coast of the ancient Chera kingdom was different from that spoken in the Tamil-mainland.
-The generally held view is that Malayalam was the western coastal dialect Karintamil and started separation from Proto-Tamil-Malayalam sometime in the 8th century CE.
+The generally held view is that Malayalam was the western coastal dialect Middle Tamil and started separation from Proto-Tamil-Malayalam sometime in the 8th century CE.
 The renowned poets of Classical Tamil such as Paranar (1st century CE), Ilango Adigal (2nd-3rd century CE), and Kulasekhara Alvar (9th century CE) were Keralites.
 The Sangam literature can be considered as the ancient predecessor of Malayalam.

 Some scholars however believe that both Tamil and Malayalam developed during the prehistoric period from a common ancestor, 'Proto-Tamil-Malayalam', and that the notion of Malayalam being a 'daughter' of Tamil is misplaced.
 This is based on the fact that Malayalam and several Dravidian languages on the western coast have common archaic features which are not found even in the oldest historical forms of literary Tamil.
+However they share few striking innovations with Middle Tamil thus making independent descent impossible.

 Old Malayalam (Pazhaya Malayalam), an inscriptional language found in Kerala from c.
 9th to c.
 13th century CE, is the earliest attested form of Malayalam.
-The start of the development of Old Malayalam from a western coastal dialect of contemporary Tamil (Karintamil) can be dated to c.
+The start of the development of Old Malayalam from a western coastal dialect of contemporary Tamil (Middle Tamil) can be dated to c.
 7th - 8th century CE.
 It remained a west coast dialect until c.
 9th century CE or a little later.
 The origin of Malayalam calendar dates back to year 825 CE.
-The formation of the language is mainly attributed to geographical separation of Kerala from the Tamil country and the influence of immigrant Tulu-Canarese Brahmins in Kerala (who also knew Sanskrit and Prakrit).
+The formation of the language is mainly attributed to geographical separation of Kerala from the Tamil country.
 It is generally agreed that the western coastal dialect of Tamil began to separate, diverge, and grow as a distinct language, mainly due to the heavy influence of Sanskrit and Prakrit, those became common prominent languages on Malabar Coast, when the caste system became strong in Kerala under Nambudiri Brahmins.